tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 poorly-defined systems that eventually must die when you can't hold the monolith anymore.

+Just imagine that coupling OOP has, but I didn't even talk about inheritance yet!!!.

 Now can you see why FP/recursion/homogeneity/pureness/math is infinitely scalable, we don't see stupid fuzzywords or marketing in the factorial function, with a simple number like 1 we can populate the whole logic.